IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
 [2013-02-25]
  - Build a customized ikrs.httpd-help command.
+ - Build a structure that allows to create a Rewrite-Engine.
+ - Change YuccaCommadFactory's command lookup order: parent commands first, subclasses' commands later (make it possible to override existing commands).
+ - Think about the commandline- and command-factory interfaces one or two more times; there might be some future issues regarding the type params (Could the DefaultCommandFactory eventually take some type params?
+ - Store the supported yucca commands inside global constants (affects YuccaCommandFactory and all custom command classes.
+ - The ikrs.util.Command interface has a new method: getSupportedCommands().
+This method should be used in yucca's HELP command.
  - [DONE 2013-02-25]
    Move the favicon back to the document_root (pseudo convention in many browsers).